remy/remysharp.com/public/drafts/jsbin-toxic-part-5.md

 In fact, it was only when I was dealing with VATMOSS that I gave any serious thought to throwing in the towel.
 It was probably one of the more stressful working months I've experienced, and I don't kid when I say that VATMOSS has killed up and coming companies in their tracks.

 However, with all of the abuse, **I will never throw in the towel**.
+Here's why:

-I *used* to search twitter for mentions of "jsbin" and compare to jsfiddle and codepen.
+I used to search twitter for mentions of "jsbin" and compare to jsfiddle and codepen.
 Credit to Code Pen, the mentions are usually always in their favour, with individuals showing some truly amazing work.
 It took me many, many months to realise that twitter was not the measure of JS Bin.

 JS Bin's moto is: *hack, learn, fix, teach*.
 JS Bin is about helping other people.
 It's one person who is in need, sharing their working with another, and that other person helping, and solving, and teaching.
 It's a quiet, personal transaction between two individuals that won't be announced on twitter, but instead shared in an intimate exchange.